a11ywatch/github-actions/README.md

 | **`Pa11y-CI: crawl`**  | `50+ hr` (✅ **1.00x**)   |
 | **`Axe: crawl`**       | `N/A` (✅ **1.00x**)      |

+### Benchmark Info

+On a larger website A11yWatch action runs over 60x-10,000x+ faster depending on CPUs/hardware.

-When `AI_DISABLED` is set to true the run for `A11yWatch` increases to about 39 mins.
+When `AI_DISABLED` is set to true the run for `A11yWatch` may increase.

 [Pa11y-CI](https://github.com/pa11y/pa11y-ci) could not finish the crawl as it exceeds the github action free limits at 6 hours.
 It handled around 1000 pages before failing at the 6 hour mark.